 Digital Learning Academy Information

 Parents have a choice when it comes to education and have voiced a need for both in-person and online learning options.
-The "A" rated Litchfield Elementary School District provides a full spectrum of choices for families when making education decisions.
+The award-winning Litchfield Elementary School District provides a full spectrum of choices for families when making education decisions.